 Contact A New York City Pregnancy Discrimination Lawyer Today

 If you have been a victim of pregnancy or gender-based discrimination in the workplace, an NYC pregnancy discrimination lawyer at Joseph & Norinsberg LLC can help.
+Pregnancy discrimination cases are complex, and many of the issues are fact-intensive and require systematic analysis by a trained employment attorney.
+Indeed, many employers try to characterize the situation as being the woman’s fault (as in the Mets story above)!
 We have been protecting the rights of NY and NJ workers for more than 20 years.
 Our knowledgeable team of employment lawyers will conduct a thorough analysis of your unique case and position you for the best possible outcome.

 Don’t go through this difficult process alone; contact a pregnancy discrimination lawyer and book a free and confidential consultation through our website today.